-After weeks of rainy days, we were rewarded with a week of hot sun.
-This is great news for the tomatoes, but it means all those cool season veggies started to bolt.
-When summer temperatures warm up, all the cilantro and spinach and lettuce put out lovely seed heads.
+After weeks of rainy days, we were rewarded with a week of hot sunshine.
+This is great news for the tomatoes, but it means all those cool-season veggies started to bolt and are going to seed.
+When summer temperatures warm, all the cilantro and spinach, and lettuce put out lovely seed heads.
 That’s a sign there won’t be many more leafy greens growing but all the plants’ efforts will go into reproduction and making seeds.

 Seed making in the leafy greens means the leaves are going to turn bitter.
 And once bitter, you never get the sweetness back on those spinaches and lettuces.

 Now it is time to make some choices.
 Gardening is always about choices.

 There are early choices about what to plant.

 You can yank the plants out and re-seed.

 For us, that means big salads for dinner every night this week.
 We took out our harvesting knives and cut the lettuces and spinach to the ground.
 Lots of cilantro was done also…so an armload of cilantro greens will go into awesome pesto this week.
 Dozens of flat edible pea pods were plucked for salad and stir-fry.
 As the evening cooled, we sat around the outdoor table and watched the tomato plants put out more yellow flowers.

 If you are growing your garden primarily to feed yourself, you need to harvest as the market farmers do.
 When it’s time to cut kale, you don’t just take a few leaves.
 You get your knife and cut that plant to within two inches of the soil.
 That shocks the leafy greens and they immediately triple leaf production and you will get two more big harvests out of each plant.
 Ruthless cutting produces more food.